jsakamoto/BlazorWasmPreRendering.Build/SampleApps/SAMPLE-APPS-README.md

 - .NET 5.0
 - The root component DOM element tag is `<div id="app">`.
+- It is referenced from the End-to-End test.
+- Set page titles by `Toolbelt.Blazor.HeadElement`.
 - It is deployed to the GitHub Pages by GitHub Actions script.
-- Set page titles by `Toolbelt.Blazor.HeadElement`.
+- Include the easter egg page.

 ## BlazorWasmApp2